 - Administering databases

 - Providing computer support for consumers

 - Programming computers

 Job duties for technology professionals are very broad, depending upon the exact type of technology work you are doing.
+See also 5 Newest MBA Jobs in Technology.
 Some of the most common types of technology jobs include the following duties:

 - Computer systems analysis: They conduct research necessary to design more effective computer systems and processes for clients; conduct research on the ideal technologies that are needed to improve overall computer systems for the company, including software, hardware and networks.

 - Software development: Some developers may write large amounts of code from scratch for a new program or app, but others may work on maintaining or improving code from programs that are currently running; check for software bugs and for ways to improve programs; collaborate closely with other developers and clients to deliver software that meets requirements.